flutter/flutter-intellij/docs/testing.md

 ```xml
         <activity android:name="io.flutter.embedding.android.FlutterActivity" />
 ```

+At this point, click the "hammer" icon to build the application.

 ###Debug the app

 The run config should show the Flutter run config, which makes the Flutter Attach